Founders-Network/Educational-1-HTML-CSS/README.md

 # Educational 1 - HTML and CSS
-Welcome to the first Educational of 2015-2016 covering HTML and CSS.
+Welcome to the first Educational of 2015-2016 covering HTML and CSS!

 [Visit the Wiki](http://www.github.com/Founders-Network/Educational-1-HTML-CSS/wiki) for the tutorial accompanying this Educational.